Revised 15 April 2018

-Thank you for joining us in celebrating our son/daughter becoming a Bar/Bat Mitzva.
+Thank you for joining us in celebrating our son/daughter/child/children becoming a Bar-/Bat- Mitzva/ Benei Mitzva.
 This Guide is for guests who may not be familiar with our worship service.
 We are pleased to share this part of our life with you on such a happy occasion.
 Feel free to take this Guide with you.
 Thank you again for sharing this important day with us.

-When a young Jew reaches the age of 12 or 13, she or he is considered for most purposes an adult under halakha (Jewish law), responsible to God and answerable to humanity for her or his own deeds.
+A young Jew, upon reaching the age of 12 or 13, is considered for most purposes an adult under halakha (Jewish law), responsible to God and answerable to humanity for her or his own deeds.
 In Hebrew such a person is termed a bat- or bar-mitzva, literally a woman or man “subject to the mitzvot” (commandments).
 This status is attained by virtue of age and is not a function of any ritual sacrament or performance.
 This is analogous to a minor becoming an adult under Connecticut civil law at age 16 (for purposes of operating a motor vehicle or getting married), or at age 18 (for voting) or 21 (for purchasing alcohol).

 With adulthood comes responsibility — the responsibility to live according to the Torah of Moshe and the traditions of the Jewish People, as described, in part, by halakha.
 This means fasting on Yom Kippur, giving tsedaqa (annual monetary support to communal institutions), being honest, dealing kindly with others, honoring one’s parents, studying, and observing Shabbat and kashrut (dietary laws) — among the 613 mitzvot.
 This means joining as a full partner in the Jewish mission of Tiqun HaOlam, of improving the world by living according to the mitzva system.